cool2d/Getting_and_Cleaning_Data_Course_Project/README.md

 ##Getting and Cleaning Data - Course Project

 This repo is about the Getting and Cleanning Data Coursera course project.
+The objective of this project is to create an R script that collects, processes, and cleans a raw dataset to produce tidy data that can be used for later analysis.

 ###Files in this repo
 * CodeBook.md: Information about the variables and summaries of the raw and tidy datasets, as well as some transformation details.